nomicflux/nomicflux.github.io/posts/2018-07-25-padic-numbers.md

 (I will not explore the following point more in this article, but in addition to creating eldritch numerosities, we have created a number of numbers that we already know.
 For example, in 3-adic numbers written in base-3, what would be ....22222 + 1?
 Carrying the 1 out to infinity, we get: 0.  ....22222 is then -1.
 Starting from nonnegative integers, we have gotten negatives for free.
+This should look familiar to computer people: in 2-adic numbers, -1 would be ....11111, an infinite two's complement.
 If you play around a bit, you can find that we also have numbers we would have regarded as fractions in our normal numbers, but constructible as these infinite integers.
-See if you can find a number x such tha 5*x = 1 in 3-adic numbers; this makes x 1/5.)
+See if you can find a number x such tha 5*x = 1 in 3-adic numbers; this makes x a 3-adic version of 1/5.)

 ### Continuous Analysis